 As Libertatem Magazine is a monthly magazine, the range of topics on which the articles are invited changes every month.
-The articles should not be less than 1500 words [700 in case of Editorials] and more than 3600 words and should be written in any uniform formatting.
+The articles should not be less than 800 words and more than 3600 words and should be written in any uniform formatting.
 Any submission should not contain any information regarding the author and if found any, shall be rejected upfrontly.
 The article should only be in a word file.
 All the submission done by author shall be his/her original work and would be subjected to our Copyright Guidelines.

 Footnoting Referencing Style

 Magazines, in general, do not require any specific footnoting owing to the fact that it is not an academic research.
 The articles are people’s opinion and their views on any particular incident.
 We too do not expect any footnoting in the articles, rather, you must acknowledge the source using the inline or in-text method and a hyperlink to the source webpage [if any].
 Illustration can be found below.

 “The Government, finally, keeping in mind such bottlenecks, approved the Spectrum Sharing and Trading Policy [Press Information Bureau, Government of India, Approval to guidelines on spectrum sharing, 12th August, 2015].
 The Cabinet likewise chose that both licensees sharing the spectrum should mutually give a prior intimation for sharing the right to utilize the spectrum in no less than 45 days before the proposed effective date of the sharing.”

 As illustrated above, rather than adding footnotes, authors should mandatorily acknowledge the source inside the text.
 If you are referring to an online document, please do put it as Hyperlink in the reference as illustrated above or rather provide us with the link.

 Clear Paragraph – Make sure to write clear paragraphs.
 We publish your articles on the website as well and for that purpose, we would advise you to always start your paragraph with the most important sentence.
 Then explain or elaborate on that sentence.